REGnosys/rune-docs/website/drr-site/using-drr/drr-design-principles.md

 ## Test driven
 Every rule in DRR must be validated using **synthetic test data** that represents real world scenarios.
 A rule is considered complete only when:
-- It produces the expected output
+- It produces the expected output.
-- Across all relevant test cases
+- Across all relevant test cases.
-- For all applicable asset classes
+- For all applicable asset classes.

 Those data are organised around themes and grouped into **test packs** in the DRR model repository – for instance, by asset class.
 These test packs are part of the model and allow firms to benchmark their own implementations.